Order on WhatsApp +91 9625689172

 What fake honey does: Remains perfectly liquid for months and years without any crystallisation.
 Or crystallises in strange, uneven patterns.

-⚠️ Important: Many Indians mistake crystallisation for spoilage and throw perfectly good raw honey away.
-Crystallisation is not spoilage.
-To reliquefy crystallised honey, simply place the jar in warm water (below 50°C) for 15-20 minutes.
+⚠️ Important: Many Indians mistake crystallisation for spoilage.
+Crystallisation is not spoilage — it is the clearest sign of genuine raw honey.
+To reliquefy, place the jar in warm water below 50°C for 15–20 minutes.
+Never microwave.

-Reliability: ★★★★★ — One of the most reliable natural purity indicators over time.
+Reliability: ★★★★★ — The single most reliable natural purity indicator over time.

 Test 6: The Vinegar Test — Checks for Adulterants